2025 artists impression of Blackpool Multiversity

 Phases of Work at Talbot Gateway

-The transformation of the area around Talbot Road and Cookson Street is known as Talbot Gateway – as it’s a main route into town.
-And it’s a large area of land which is being regenerated – so it’s being worked on in phases.
+The area around Talbot Road and Cookson Street is known as Talbot Gateway.
+It’s a main route into town and undergoing a massive transformation, with regeneration of a large area of land well underway.

 The Multiversity campus is a unique solution to provide a cutting-edge response to local, regional and national educational priorities.
 A high quality, technical and professional curriculum will be on offer, co-created with local employers and in partnership with Blackpool and the Fylde College (B&FC) and Lancaster University.
 The world-class learning facility will support skills growth in Lancashire.

-The Multiversity concept is designed to provide high value employment and support regional businesses.
-It will help upskill their workforces through high quality technical and professional training and education.
+The aim of the Multiversity is to provide education which leads to high value employment – and to support regional businesses to find staff.
+It will help upskill local workforces through high quality technical and professional training and education.

 These images show the scale of the landmark development.
-It will replace out-of-town centre Blackpool and the Fylde College facilities with world-class, state-of-the-art ones in the heart of the town centre.
+It will replace the current out-of-town-centre Blackpool and the Fylde College facilities with world-class, state-of-the-art ones in the heart of the town centre.

 The aim is to relocate the existing B&FC Park Road campus into the town centre and support the town’s wider regeneration strategy.

 The existing town centre campus at Park Road has several challenges.
-Considered too far out of town by students, it’s also landlocked so expansion and redevelopment aren’t viable.
+Students view it as being too far from the town centre.
+It’s landlocked, so expansion and redevelopment of the site isn’t viable.
 And the older buildings present redevelopment and upgrade with issues such as accessibility and DDA compliance.
 They also have dated IT, mechanical, electrical and heating infrastructures.

 The Multiversity will provide employers with access to training programmes.
-They’ll line up with the government’s Industry Strategy and its Grand Challenges focusing on transforming the nation’s future.
+They’ll line up with the government’s Industry Strategy, focusing on transforming the nation’s future.
 Artificial Intelligence and data, an ageing society, clean growth and the future of mobility will all be part of the course portfolio on offer.

 Key Benefits

 • Improving skills and opportunities.
 The investment in a new, high-quality, purpose-built educational facility will provide an unrivalled learning environment, encouraging more learners to choose to continue with their education in Blackpool.
-A tailored curriculum, catering for needs of employers in order to fill skills gaps across the Fylde Coast, means the Multiversity, by virtue of what is taught there, will link directly to employment opportunities.
+With a curriculum catering for the needs of employers, the tailored education will help to fill local skills gaps.
+The curriculum will link Multiversity students to employment opportunities.

 • Supporting town centre regeneration.
-The development of the Multiversity adjacent to the town centre will complement other major developments, including the developments at Talbot Gateway, the extension to the Houndshill Shopping Centre and the new Winter Gardens Conference and Exhibition Centre, in providing year-round footfall into the town centre, reducing the impacts of seasonality.
+The development of the Multiversity adjacent to the town centre will complement other major developments, including the developments at Talbot Gateway, the extension to the Houndshill Shopping Centre and the new Winter Gardens Conference and Exhibition Centre.
+Bringing year-round footfall into the town centre will reduce the impacts of seasonality.

 Funding the New Blackpool Multiversity